AnasOujja/BigData_WDI/README.md

 ## Setting up the Environment

-To set up the project on a different machine with RedHat OS, follow these steps:
+To set up the project on a different machine with RedHat/CentOS-like OS, follow these steps:

 1. **Install Dependencies**: Execute the `set_my_env.sh` script.
 This script installs Python 3 and pandas, which are required to run the Python codes located in the `comps/python/` directory.